VanillaSpace/Stealth_Game_UE/README.md

  <p align="center"> ######################################################## </p>

-     Creating a simple Multiplayer stealth game using C++ in Unreal Engine for my project 1 - Udemy Course
+     Creating a simple multiplayer stealth game using C++ in Unreal Engine for my project 1 - Udemy Course